 6.9 The Committee recommends that the board of a company have an optimum combination of executive and non-executive directors with not less than fifty percent of the board comprising the non-executive directors.
 The number of independent directors (independence being as defined in the foregoing paragraph) would depend on the nature of the chairman of the board.
-In case a company has a non-executive chairman, at least one-third of board should comprise of independent directors and in case a company has an executive chairman, at least half of board should be independent.
+In case a company has a non-executive chairman, at least one-third of board should comprise of independent directors and in case a company has an executive chairman, at least one-third of board should chairman, at least half of board should be independent.